 - For long-term tending data, click on the web reports icon on the bottom left

 It’s important to note that the ION Historian database is NOT a visualization tool for the data.
 Therefore, most of the data requires analysis for interpretation.

-If you’re a UBC Energy and Water Services (EWS) customer on campus and you would like assistance interpreting your building’s electrical energy, thermal energy and water data, please contact email@example.com from EWS’s Energy Planning and Innovation (EPI) group.
+If you’re a UBC Energy & Water Services customer on campus and you would like assistance interpreting your building’s electrical energy, thermal energy and water data, please contact email@example.com from EWS’s Energy Planning and Innovation (EPI) group.

 To access ION, click here.